General Program Information for the Natural Resources Trust Fund

 Part 19 of P.A.
 451 of 1994, as amended

-Approximately $30 - 35 million is available for grants each year.
+Based on current projections, approximately $15-20 million will be available for grants each year.
 Available funds are dependent on revenue, investment earnings and interest accruing to the Trust Fund in a particular Fiscal Year.